ojalaquellueva/gnrs/README.md

 ### Overview

 The GNRS is a batch application for resolving & standardizing political division names against standard name in the Geonames database (http://www.geonames.org/).
 The GNRS resolves political division names at three levels: country, state/province and county/parish.
 Resolution is performed in a series steps, beginning with direct matching to standard names, followed by direct matching to alternate names in different languages, followed by direct matching to standard codes (such as ISO and FIPS codes).
 If direct matching fails, the GNRS attempts to match to standard and then alternate names using fuzzy matching, but does not perform fuzzing matching of political division codes.
 The GNRS works down the political division hierarchy, stopping at the current level if all matches fail.
 In other words, if a country cannot be matched, the GNRS does not attempt to match state or county.

-In addition to the original and resolved names, the GNRS returns additional fields summarizing the match results (see Output, below).

 This repository contains three components, each in its own subdirectory: